andyaiken/skirmish/docs/tasks.md

 ## Bugs

-* It's possible to run out of proficiencies to learn
-  * Should add code to a feature / action to see whether it can be chosen
-  * Only draw feature / action cards that can be chosen
-    * For example, you can't use a weapon attack if you don't have a weapon
 * It's possible for some squares on the encounter map to be detatched from the rest
   * When generating the map, remove unattached areas
   * Or, when removing squares, check whether this would result in an unattached area